yellhtet-ux/Anilist_Graphql_with_VIParch/README.md

 # Anilist_Graphql_with_VIParch
-Anime Movies and Series searching app by using anilist grapql api and VIP architecture.
+Anime Movies and Series searching app by using anilist grapql api and VIP(clean) architecture.